saad191020/EV-Dashboard-PFE/README.md

 # EV-Dashboard-PFE

+This project is my **Master’s thesis** for my final year.
-Digital dashboard for a 3-wheel electric vehicle (EV).
+It focuses on developing a **digital dashboard for a 3-wheel electric vehicle**, combining hardware and software systems:
-The system provides **real-time monitoring and control** of the vehicle, including motor, sensors, and cameras, with a user-friendly interface on a 7-inch touchscreen.
+- Real-time vehicle monitoring (speed, battery, motor)
+- Sensor integration via STM32
+- Camera-based **ADAS AI model** for detecting speed limits and vehicles ahead
+- Interactive GUI on a 7-inch touchscreen for driver interaction

+The goal is to create a functional, user-friendly, and safe dashboard ready for demonstration and practical use.

 ## Objectives
 - Display speed, battery status, and motor status.